My Story

-A small skinny kid finds ways to cope.
+A small skinny kid learns to cope.

 by John McManamy

-It was me, alone, against the world.
+IT WAS ME, alone, against the world.
 There was no other way to describe it.
 It was around age 11 and 12 when I noticed that I was a lot shorter and skinnier than the kids my age.
 Then they all started sprouting hair in funny places and talking in deep voices in knowing ways, and the realization struck with Biblical force:

 My God!
 I really was different!